Palestinian rivals to respect results of first polls in 15 years - RFI

 In a joint statement on the second day of talks between Palestinian factions in Cairo, they said they had agreed a timeline for the polls and "committed to respecting and accepting their results".

-The deal provides for an "electoral court" with exclusive jurisdiction over the electoral process and any cases arising from the polls, the first in 15 years.
+The deal provides for an "electoral court" with exclusive jurisdiction over the electoral process and any cases arising from the elections, the first in 15 years.

 The parliamentary and presidential polls are set for May 22 and July 31, respectively.